-This Subordinated Instrument is one of a Series (as defined below) of Subordinated Instruments issued by EDP, S.A. ("EDP" or the "Issuer") in book-entry form.
-Subordinated Instruments are integrated in the Interbolsa book-entry system and governed by these Conditions, certain provisions of a Trust Deed dated 14 March 2001 (such Trust Deed as modified and/or supplemented and/or restated from time to time, the "Trust Deed") most recently amended and restated on or around 20 May 2024 made between inter alios, EDP and Deutsche Trustee Company Limited (the "Trustee", which expression shall include any successor as Trustee) and a deed poll given by EDP in favour of the Holders (as defined below) dated on or around 20 May 2024 (the "Interbolsa Instrument").
+This Subordinated Instrument is one of a Series (as defined below) of Subordinated Instruments issued by EDP - Energias de Portugal, S.A. ("EDP" or the "Issuer") in book-entry form.
+Subordinated Instruments are integrated in the Interbolsa book-entry system and governed by these Conditions, certain provisions of a Trust Deed dated 14 March 2001 (such Trust Deed as modified and/or supplemented and/or restated from time to time, the "Trust Deed") most recently amended and restated on or around 14 September 2023 made between inter alios, EDP and Deutsche Trustee Company Limited (the "Trustee", which expression shall include any successor as Trustee) and a deed poll given by EDP in favour of the Holders (as defined below) dated on or around 14 September 2023 (the "Interbolsa Instrument").